Beyond Citrus: 5 Daily Tips for Supporting Your Immune System

 Because it’s so integral to our health, our immune system needs to be performing at its peak for us to feel our best day in and day out.
-While there are many products that focus on boosting immune system function temporarily to get us through a rough patch when we’re feeling under the weather, daily immune strengthening is the key to long-term, year-round health.
+While there are many products that focus on caring for immune system function temporarily to get us through a rough patch when we’re feeling under the weather, daily immune support is the key to long-term, year-round health.

 Here are five tips you can easily incorporate into your everyday routine to keep your immune system strong for optimal wellness:

 Did you know that nearly 80% of your immune system is situated in your gut?
 It’s true—our digestive tract is home to more immune cells than any other part of our body, meaning that a healthy gut is essential if you want to maintain true health.
 This is why the beneficial bacteria that line the gut play such a key role in our immune health.
 You see, the probiotics in our digestive tract help to keep our gut barrier strong, ensuring that toxins and harmful microbes can’t push through to our bloodstream.
 Research indicates that friendly flora can also increase antibodies, assist with protein synthesis, produce antimicrobial molecules that kill the bad guy bacteria, and work to regulate signaling pathways in immune and intestinal cells1.